Air Padre Picks up Shinn Air Padre is now offering the new Shinn Boards for 2013

 See wind history for South Padre Island by seasons and dates - what to expect for the upcoming season.

-View wind forecast for the upcoming days, weeks, and months for the North Falts on South Padre Island.
+View wind forecast for the upcoming days, weeks, and months for the North Flats on South Padre Island.

 See wave and tide charts for the two bodies of water surrounding SPI - Gulf of Mexico and Laguna Madre Bay.